ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.22.rst

 * When the attribute is not set, or is ``False``, every string value in ``result.result`` is masked before the callback sees it, including values nested in lists and dictionaries.
 Existing callbacks keep working without changes but cannot see the real values.
 * When the attribute is ``True``, the callback receives the real values and is responsible for masking anything it writes outside of ``Display()``.

+The attribute is not inherited from a parent class.
+A callback that subclasses the ``default`` callback, or any other callback that sets the attribute, is treated as ``False`` unless it also sets ``ANSIBLE_SUPPORTS_MASKING = True`` on its own class body.

 The ``False`` behavior is a compatibility shim, not a complete solution.
 It exists only so that existing callback plugins do not break with this release.